 7. It is secure?

 This one relates to backpacks, purses and pockets.
-The last thing you want on your holiday is to have a pick pocket take your currency, or worse, your passport.
-Zippers with anti pull tabs or bags with secret compartments are your best option.
+The last thing you want on your holiday is to have a pick pocket take your money, or worse, your passport.
+Zippers with anti pull tabs or bags with secret compartments, like this one from amazon, are your best option.
 Avoid purses that do not have a zip closure, things could fall out when your traveling or be stolen.
 A cross body bag is a good idea because it can't be easily ripped from your arm.
 I try not to leave anything in my coat or trouser pockets, I really don't want to lose something important while I'm traveling!
 I am moving from one destination to another so there's usually no time to trace our steps back to look for something.
 Not to mention you might find reporting a lost or stolen item very difficult in a different country with a language you can't speak.

 8. Do I wear it regularly?